Honpg/EXE201/README.md

 ## What is the core concept or problem this project aims to solve?

 Meetings often result in miscommunication, missed details, and inefficient post-meeting workflows.
-Here are the key problems that Ocean AI addresses:
+Here are the key problems that Blabber addresses:

 - **Time-consuming manual transcription**: Writing meeting recaps, reports, and transcripts manually is time-intensive and prone to errors.